daviesjamie/jekyll-bland/README.md

 ### Tags

-If you choose to asign tags to your posts, then they will appear at the bottom of each post.
+If you choose to assign tags to your posts, then they will appear at the bottom of each post.
 Clicking on one of these tags will attempt to link to the section for that tag on the tags page, which will list all other posts under that tag.

 Tag page, you say?
 Yes.
 You'll need to make this yourself, by creating a new page and putting the `layout:tags` key in the front matter.
 The default path for the tags page is `/tags/index.html`, but this can be adjusted with the `tags_page` key in your site's `_config.yml`.